opentargets/otter/docs/source/index.rst

 - **Utilities**: Otter provides interfaces to use Google Cloud Storage and other remote storage services, and a bunch of utilities to help you write tasks.

-Of course, "for free" means there is not an extreme degree of flexibility some of these are limited in scope.
+Of course, "for free" means there is not an extreme degree of flexibility.
+Some of these are limited in scope.
 The aim is ease of use and simplicity.
 You can jump down to read more about the :ref:`philosophy behind Otter <otter.philosophy>`.